artlantis/yy/README.md

 Tests are in `tests`.
 Run them with `grunt test`.
 If you add a new feature, please add a test for it.

 ### Documentation
 Documentation is generated using [SassDoc](https://github.com/SassDoc/sassdoc).
-To generate it, run 'grunt sassdoc' and see it in the docs folder.
+To generate it, run `grunt sassdoc` and see it in the docs folder.
 To publish the docs, run `grunt publish-docs`, it will generate and commit them to the `gh-pages` branch and push it to github.

 ### New Features